plotly/plotly.py/doc/python/hover-text-and-formatting.md

 fig = px.scatter(df_2007, x="gdpPercap", y="lifeExp", log_x=True, color='continent'
                 )
-print("plotly express hovertemplate:", fig.data[0].hovertemplate)
+print("plotly express hover template:", fig.data[0].hovertemplate)
 fig.update_traces(hovertemplate='GDP: %{x} <br>Life Expectancy: %{y}') #
 fig.update_traces(hovertemplate=None, selector={'name':'Europe'}) # revert to default hover
-print("user_defined hovertemplate:", fig.data[0].hovertemplate)
+print("user defined hover template:", fig.data[0].hovertemplate)
 fig.show()
 ```

-### Specifying the formatting and labeling of custom fields in a Plotly Express figure using a hovertemplate
+### Specifying the formatting and labeling of custom fields in a Plotly Express figure using a hover template

 This example adds custom fields to a Plotly Express figure using the `custom_data` parameter and then adds a hover template that applies d3 formats to each element of the `customdata[n]` array and uses HTML to customize the fonts and spacing.